ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 ## What's Next

-Now that you have taken Ballerina around for a quick tour, you can explore Ballerina more.
+Now, that you have taken Ballerina around for a quick tour, you can explore Ballerina more.

 * Go through [Ballerina by Example](/learn/by-example/) to learn Ballerina incrementally with commented examples that cover every nuance of the syntax.
 * See [Ballerina by Guide](/learn/by-guide/) for long form examples that showcase how to build different types of integrations using a complete development lifecycle including IDE configuration, modules, dependencies, coding, unit testing, deployment, and observability.